jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 Additionally, the special properties of hydrogen, as outlined in @chap_2_1 and @chap_2_2, necessitate substantial development work to ensure operational safety.
 Given this early stage, focusing on a specific #gls("swith") design with predefined constraints would risk developing methods that may not apply to future configurations, which could differ significantly from current concepts.
 Therefore, it is more beneficial to focus on developing general approaches rather than specific numerical models with limited practical application.
-These general approaches aim to be applicable across different simulation techniques, offering broader applicability.
+These general approaches are designed to work across different simulation techniques, enhancing their practical relevance.
 Consequently, emphasis is placed on explaining the solution process, enabling interested readers to adapt these methods to their specific cases.
 For demonstration purposes, a #gls("fem") model incorporating both aerodynamic forces and internal pressure loads is utilized.
 The aerodynamic loads are calculated using APAME @Filkovic, a frictionless open-source 3D panel tool, and applied to the structural mesh through fluid-structure coupling.
 Following the design concept from @APUS_1, four tanks were implemented.
 The internal pressure of these tanks is defined as a variable parameter for in-depth analysis.